 - For decades, vinegar has been used as a cure.
-With it, the ancient Greeks treated wounds.
 People have been studying apple cider vinegar in recent years as a way to lose weight, improve heart health, and even treat dandruff.

 - Japanese scientists have discovered that drinking vinegar may help tackle obesity.